 X-Ray Transmission ("XRT") sorting tests have been completed by TOMRA Hamburg and IMS Engineering Johannesburg, South Africa.
 Mineralization at Lofdal is amenable to XRT sorting by detection of higher density minerals which host the xenotime mineralization (predominantly carbonate minerals calcite, ankerite and dolomite).
 Sorting tests were carried out on three separate size fractions from 10 mm to 80 mm to determine the optimum size fraction for sorting.
 Results indicate that XRT sorting technology can provide significant upgrades to the ROM by rejecting waste in form of albitite, muscovite and chlorite schists.
-These results will be used to determine the efficiencies of the sorting technology and to select the optimum particle size range for sorting based on outcomes for mass balance, grade and recoveries.

-Sorting test work has been completed on 8.6 tonnes prepared from the 18-tonne representative sample by Light Deep Earth ("LDE") in Pretoria and final ICP-MS analyses appropriate for rare earth element analyses (method code ME-MS81h with lithium meta-borate fusion) were carried out by ALS Minerals (sample preparation in Johannesburg and analyses in Vancouver).
+Sorting test work has been completed on 8.6 tonnes prepared from the 18 tonne representative sample by Light Deep Earth ("LDE") in Pretoria and final ICP-MS analyses appropriate for rare earth element analyses (method code ME-MS81h with lithium meta-borate fusion) were carried out by ALS Minerals (sample preparation in Johannesburg and analyses in Vancouver).
 QAQC was monitored through internal laboratory standards, blanks and duplicates with the provision of refereed rare earth standards from Lofdal.